abdul7y/abdul7y/README.md

 ## ☁️ About Me

-I'm Abdullah Ali, a passionate **Cloud & DevOps Engineer** with hands-on experience in containerization, CI/CD automation, and cloud deployments.
+I'm Abdullah Ali, a passionate **Full stack developer** with hands-on experience in containerization, CI/CD automation, and cloud deployments.
 Currently pursuing my **BS in Software Engineering at MAJU**, I focus on building scalable infrastructure and deploying full-stack apps using modern DevOps tools.

 I enjoy working with **Dockerized microservices**, setting up **CI/CD pipelines using GitHub Actions**, and deploying to cloud platforms like **AWS and Render**.
 I also use **Bash scripting** to automate day-to-day tasks and streamline system operations.